mtrimpe/authzen/api/authorization-api-1_0.md

 {: #subject-device-id-example title="Example Subject with IP Address and Device ID"}

 ## Resource {#resource}
 A Resource is the target of an access request.
-It is a JSON object ({{Section 4 of RFC8259}}) that is constructed similar to a Subject entity.
+It is an object that is constructed similar to a Subject entity.
 It has the following keys:

 `type`:
 : REQUIRED.
 A `string` value that specifies the type of the Resource.